 i.e., as if they had been made by a single command, even if your macro

 calls other macros which could themselves contain matching

 AtomicUndo - commands.
 See AtomicUndo.

-Finally, any line in a macro that starts with a non-alphabetical character is considered a comment, so you can add comments to a macro by starting a line with ‘#’.
+Any line in a macro that starts with a non-alphabetical character is considered a comment, so you can add comments to a macro by starting a line with ‘#’.
 Recorded macros sometimes have comments added to them indicating calls to other macros.